sidhq/YC-alum-ai-tools/README.md

 ## Infrastructure & Security
 * [Anarchy](https://anarchy.ai): LLM infrastructure for developers.
 You use Anarchy to run open-source models efficiently and augmented with capabilities.
 * [Aegis](https://github.com/automorphic-ai/aegis): Self-hardening firewall for large language models.
+* [Pump](https://www.pump.co/): The fastest way to save 60% on AWS for free.
+Pump uses AI & group buying to automate cost saving with no engineering effort.

 ## Model Performance & Evaluation